automata-network/automata-linux/README.md

 ```
 The following **must** be provided:
 - storage_account: The name of the storage account to upload the cvm disk into.
+  - **Name must be between 3-24 characters and globally unique across Azure.**
 - gallery_name: The name of the shared image gallery to use.
+  - **Name must be between 1-80 characters, made up of only letters, numbers and hyphens, and unique within the Subscription**
 - resource_group: The name of the resource group to deploy the VM into.
-It must also contain the storage account and shared image gallery.

 The following parameters are optional, and default to:
 - vm_name: cvm_test